-The following discussion reflects a comparison of the historical results of operations of our consolidated business for the three and six months ended June 30, 2021 and June 30, 2020, and components of the results of operations as well as those components presented as a percent of net revenues, for each of our businesses on a stand-alone basis.
+The following discussion reflects a comparison of the historical results of operations of our consolidated business for the three months ended March 31, 2021 and March 31, 2020, and components of the results of operations as well as those components presented as a percent of net revenues, for each of our businesses on a stand-alone basis.
 For the acquisitions of Marucci in April 2020 and BOA in October 2020, the pro forma results of operations for the Marucci and BOA business segments have been prepared as if we purchased those businesses on January 1, 2020.
 Where appropriate, relevant pro forma adjustments are reflected as part of the historical operating results of Marucci and BOA.
 We believe this is the most meaningful comparison for the operating results of acquired business segments.
 The consolidated results of operations reflect the operating results of Marucci and BOA from the date of acquisition.

 In the first quarter of 2020, we began to see the impacts of COVID-19 on certain of our businesses, markets and operations, particularly those that were most affected by governmental "stay-at home" orders which led to reduced consumer traffic and either a closure of stores by some retailers or a focus on items that were deemed essential.
-The effect of the COVID-19 pandemic in the second quarter of 2020 was more significant, as many of our businesses saw a significant decrease in sales.
-The effects of the pandemic on our results of operations in the prior year will impact the comparisons of the three and six months ended 2021 versus the prior year.
-In response to reductions in revenue resulting from the pandemic, our businesses took a number of steps to address the effects of COVID-19, including reducing variable costs and payroll, and adjusting production levels to "right-size" inventory levels, while in the current period, spending levels reflect a return to more normal levels.
+The effects of the pandemic on our results of operations in the prior year will impact the comparisons of the first quarter of 2021 versus the prior year.
+In response to reductions in revenue resulting from the pandemic, our businesses took a number of steps to address the effects of COVID-19, including reducing variable costs and payroll, and adjusting production levels to "right-size" inventory levels.
 The ultimate impact of COVID-19 on our business is dependent on future developments, including the duration of the pandemic and the related length of its impact on the global economy, which are highly uncertain and cannot be accurately predicted at this time.
 The following results of operations at each of our businesses are not necessarily indicative of the results to be expected for a full year.